someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

             <img src="https://i.imgur.com/o8ggTgV.png">
          </details><br>

-      To conclude: (1) Clearly not an innocent guy (a beggar, low-effort messages spammer, alt account, etc., the whole package); (2) TekDek was present in chat, definitely took note of the rain, laughed, <em>declared</em> that he was going to mute amireli31, muted him and then chatted about his wager requirement; (3) No warning was issued.<br>
+      To conclude: (1) Clearly not an innocent guy (a beggar, low-effort messages spammer, alt account, etc., the whole package); (2) TekDek was present in chat, definitely took note of the rain, laughed, <em>declared</em> that he was going to mute amireli31, muted him and then chatted about his wager requirement; (3) No warning was issued.<br><br>
    </details>

 8. <details><summary><code>2022-11-04 19:55:11	wantingsomeinfofirst	!RAlNON @SHIVA09 2000</code></summary><br>